Engee documentation

 Details

-Radius of the UCA antenna sublattice, positive scalar.
+The radius of the UCA antenna sublattice, a positive scalar.

 Dependencies